How to Find YouTubers to Play Your Indie Game

 The 6-step manual method

 This is the version most devs do, or should do.
 It works.
-It just costs 8–15 hours per game.
-Run through it once even if you end up using a tool later, because the manual process is what teaches you what to look for.
+The catch is that it costs 10–17 hours per game.
+Run through it once even if you end up using a tool later, because the manual process teaches you what to look for.

 Step 1: Pick 3–5 similar games released in the last 1–2 years